How do you tell the difference between Annie and Archie?

 Do the bells bother the falcons?

-Annie and Alden are actually nesting two floors up from where the bells are and are surprisingly well insulated from the sound.
+Annie and Archie are actually nesting two floors up from where the bells are and are surprisingly well insulated from the sound.
 Annie can often be seen napping through carillon concerts!
 You can sometimes see the falcons shake their head in response to the bells, so they do notice them, but they don’t appear to be bothered too much.
 After all, the Campanile is their choice in nest location!

 Tiercel is a term used for a male raptor.
 It is derived from the Latin word for “third” because male Falcons are about one-third smaller than females.
 You can find a whole Falcon glossary here!